-Currently seeking Guardian Homes for females we have older girls and will have puppies in Spring!
+Currently seeking Guardian Homes for females we have older girls and will have puppies in Fall!
 Please contact me for specifics

 In an effort to continually improve our breeding program while insuring our breeding dogs are loved unconditionally we have decided to implement guardian homes.
 We believe that breeding dogs should be family first and all of ours are.
 We don’t want to have more dogs than we can handle and give daily attention and love on every day.
 Dogs are not meant to live in kennels and that is the way we believe it should be.
 It is a great way for you to get our pick of the litter for a cost of $500.
 We will compensate you for every litter your dog produces if they join our breeding program or you can choose to keep a puppy out of their last litter.
 You will have a great family pet and we will retain breeding rights until their breeding career is over.